Using animated training to change Sales Associate behaviours in retail.

 The format was never in doubt- Video, as the format of choice was no surprise.
 We’re all watching more video, whether at home, at work or in between.
 It makes sense that this trend should filter into the way we learn.
 According to Forrester Research, employees are 75 percent more likely to watch a video than to read documents, emails or web articles.

-The delivery channel was in place- Offering online on demand learning requires 50-60% less employee time to complete while offering knowledge retention rates of 25-60% (compared to just 8-10% for face-to-face training.)
-Nikwax recognised this some years ago and quickly adopted Myagi as their partner for online retail training.
+The delivery channel was in place- Offering online on-demand learning requires 50-60% less employee time to complete while offering knowledge retention rates of 25-60% (compared to just 8-10% for face-to-face training.)
+Nikwax recognized this some years ago and quickly adopted Myagi as their partner for online retail training.

 We offer effortless content sharing directly to the hands of Sales Associates.
 Delivered in a fun and engaging way through our app, we help hundreds of brands like Nikwax reach their advocates when and where it matters, at the point of sale.
 The viewer gets to enjoy great content whilst learning useful bitesized skills to help master the customer experience.
 A comprehensive analytics support suite keeps both retailer and brand informed of learning activity from store team down to the individual, allowing critical metrics to be applied to skills development.